 Attribute Туре Description lat float Latitude from -90.0 to +90.0, where negative is south. lon float Longitude from -180.0 to +180.0, where negative is west. type integer Source of location data; recommended when passing lat/lon.
-Refer to List 5.16. country string Country code using ISO-3166-1-alpha-3.

-region string Region code using ISO-3166-2; 2-letter state code if USA. regionfips104 string Region of a country using FIPS 10-4 notation.
+Refer to List 5.18. accuracy integer Estimated location accuracy in meters; recommended when lat/lon are specified and derived from a device's location services (i.e., type = 1).
+Note that this is the accuracy as reported from the device.
+Consult OS specific documentation (e.g., Android, iOS) for exact interpretation. lastfix integer Number of seconds since this geolocation fix was established.
+Note that devices may cache location data across multiple fetches.
+Ideally, this value should be from the time the actual fix was taken. ipservice integer Service or provider used to determine geolocation from IP address if applicable (i.e., type = 2).
+Refer to List 5.21. country string Country code using ISO-3166-1-alpha-3. region string Region code using ISO-3166-2; 2-letter state code if USA. regionfips104 string Region of a country using FIPS 10-4 notation.
 While OpenRTB supports this attribute, it has been withdrawn by NIST in 2008. metro string Google metro code; similar to but not exactly Nielsen DMAs.
 See Appendix A for a link to the codes. city string City using United Nations Code for Trade & Transport Locations.
 See Appendix A for a link to the codes. zip string Zip or postal code. utcoffset integer Local time as the number +/- of minutes from UTC. ext object Placeholder for exchange-specific extensions to OpenRTB.

-3.2.13 Object: User
+3.2.15 Object: User